open-telemetry/opentelemetry-specification/specification/protocol/exporter.md

   When a third party library is used, this can be achieved for example by pointing to the relevant third party library documentation.

-For example with curl, the ciphers are documented [here](https://curl.se/docs/ssl-ciphers.html).
+To illustrate with `curl`, the ciphers are documented [here](https://curl.se/docs/ssl-ciphers.html).

 ### Specifying headers via environment variables